 Is the recent budget good for business rates?

-Home News Is the recent budget good for business rates?
+Home Blogs and News Is the recent budget good for business rates?

 George Osborne’s recent budget caused a storm of controversy for many reasons, but what effect will it have on business rates?
 The government is always keen to appear pro-business, and reforms to make business rates work for businesses would be a sure-fire way to do this.